 Improved inclusion of volunteers

-Intuitive operation and fast go-live
+Intuitive operation and fast go-live, thanks to low-code

 Simplified organization in digital project groups